c08oprkiua/miitraverse/README.md

 This app is designed to mimic the requests a real console would make.
 To this extent, bans solely for using the app alone should not happen, nor should it be particularly detectable that this app is not a console, albeit one making some odd network requests.
 That being said...

 This app does not do any of the following:
-* Allow you to post screenshots where you aren't allowed to*
+* Allow you to post screenshots
 * Evade console/account bans
 * Sidestep access whitelists*
 * Prevent bans for otherwise bannable offenses*
-* Provide valid console certificates out of the box
+* Provide valid console information out of the box

 *Based on the rules and setup of the Miiverse revival you are accessing

 # Requirements:
 This app does not include, but will require, the following:
 * An already created (and not banned) account on the revival you are accessing
-* console certificates from either a Wii U or a 3DS
+* console information from either a Wii U or a 3DS
 * A Miiverse instance to access

-Additionally, the following can be used with the app but are not included
+Additionally, the following will be useable in the future with the app, but are not included:
 * Custom stamps

 # Features: